Ashel1/WhatToWatch/Sprint2.md

 - As a user I would like to read the overview of the movie.

--As a user, I would like to view more information about the movie.
+- As a user, I would like to view more information about the movie.

 <hr>